TheDoomfire/chooseinvesting/src/blog/7-stock-researching-productivity-tips.md

 <abbr>*</abbr> is to fill in the blanks between words.

-The parentheses <abbr>“”</abbr> and the search must cointaint that word or sentence.
+The quotation mark <abbr>“”</abbr> and the search must cointaint that word or sentence.

 <abbr>..</abbr> means within the range of 2020..2022.